Team Fortress 2 Setting

 - Redmond and Blutarch will be cloned.
 Having been killed while formulating a plan that was close-yet-far from doing so, the rival companies, or the mercs working for them will finish the job.

 - Alternately, Magic is involved.
-On Helen's orders, Merasmus split the mercs in two, likewise splitting their souls.
-They can't ever truly die... not that they'd want to.
+On Helen's direction, a spell from Merasmus split the mercs in two, likewise splitting their souls.
+They can't ever truly die… not that they'd want to.
 From a fanfic.

 - Alternately: All the characters of the same class are twins/triplets/quads, identical strangers, etc.